 In our aftermarket operations, we use a third party enterprise management system along with other third party software packages to enhance our online business-to-business platforms - OrderKeystone.com and Keyless.
-The recently acquired FinishMaster business will integrate onto our aftermarket systems, while Canadian Automotive Group will remain on its existing, separate, enterprise management system.
+The FinishMaster business (now included within LKQ Refinish) was fully integrated onto our aftermarket systems in 2024, while Canadian Automotive Group remains on its existing, separate, enterprise management system.